What is periodontal care?

 This membrane stops soft tissue (gum tissue) from growing into the gap between the teeth and gums.
 As it slowly dissolves, slower-growing bone tissue will grow into the area instead, which allows the jaw bone to regenerate itself.

-Gum disease is commonly split into three different “stages.”
-The first stage is called “gingivitis.”
-In this stage of the disease, there is no permanent damage to your teeth or gums, and you can completely reverse and eliminate gum disease with proper care.
-Common symptoms of this include bleeding when brushing, inflamed and discolored gums, and halitosis (bad breath).
+Gum disease can be categorized into three different phases.
+The first is known as gingivitis.
+No permanent damage to your smile will occur, and you can completely reverse and eliminate the condition by practicing proper dental care.
+Common symptoms of gingivitis include inflamed and discolored gums, bleeding while brushing, and bad breath.

-Gum disease is caused by bad bacteria flourishing in the mouth.
-This can happen because of poor oral hygiene.
-For instance, failing to brush and floss properly means that the bacteria that are present in your mouth will begin to reproduce and form plaque and tartar between your teeth and your gums.
-Over time, these bacteria begin to attack and infect your gum tissue.
-Eventually, this infection will cause permanent, irreversible damage to your oral health unless you maintain proper care.
+Gum disease is caused by harmful bacteria flourishing in the mouth.
+This often arises due to poor oral hygiene.
+For example, failing to brush and floss properly gives the bacteria a chance to reproduce and form plaque and tartar.
+Over time, this bacteria start to attack and infect your soft tissues.
+Eventually, this infection will lead to permanent, irreversible damage to your smile unless you prioritize your dental health.

-It’s also possible that your genetics will influence the likelihood of gum disease.
-If you have gum disease, your doctor will be able to determine the cause and the best methods to protect against it.
+Genetics can also influence the likelihood of gum disease.
+If you have gum disease, your doctor can determine the cause and identify the best method to protect your smile.

-Gum disease affects more than just your oral health.
-It can also contribute to inflammation in other parts of your body, and raise the risk of health problems like heart disease, atherosclerosis (narrowing of the arteries), and even stroke.
+Periodontal disease impacts more than just your dental health.
+It can contribute to inflammation in other parts of your body and increases the risk of general health problems like heart disease, atherosclerosis (narrowing of the arteries), and even stroke.
 For these reasons, it’s very important to get help for gum disease right away.